Please Read this Entire Page BEFORE Your Appointment

-We are committed to making your eye care experience as contactless as possible during the COVID-19 pandemic.
+We are excited to see you soon, and we are committed to making your eye care experience as contactless as possible during the COVID-19 pandemic.
 Please wear a mask and don't arrive more than 5 minutes before your scheduled appointment time.

 In order to ensure that we can see you promptly and decrease your waiting time, please fill out your vision and medical history form prior to your scheduled exam.
 This applies to both established and new patients.
-Also, please be sure to fill out our COVID-19 pre-screening form that we will email you ahead of time.
+Also, please be sure to fill out our COVID-19 pre-screening located on the bottom of this form.

 Please Bring with You